orlagh-sweeney/f1-quiz/README.md

 ## Acknowledgements
 - Thank you to my mentor Marcel for his feedback and suggestions at each stage of the project.
 - Thank you to Code Institute for providing me with the tools and skills to complete this project.
+- Thank you to Ger from Tutor Support for helping me with the Time Penalty bug.